mzc796/SDN-Lab-3/README.md

    (2) Finish the flow entries on both switches to enable complete ICMP packet exchanges, until `h1 ping h2` is successful.

-7. Understand the config and nonconfig data store.
+7. Understand the config and nonconfig data store

    (1) Shut down OpenDaylight with `control + D`.
 Restart mininet and read flow entries on the mininet end.
 Keep in mind your observation.

    (2) Restart OpenDaylight.
 Read flow entries on the mininet end.

    Question: What do you observe?
 Why?

+8. Practice flow entry setup with [examples](https://docs.opendaylight.org/projects/openflowplugin/en/latest/users/flow-examples.html)